kodemore/targe/README.md

 Policy.allow("article:meta:get*")
 ```

-### Indexes
+### References

-Indexes can be used to reference and logically group your data.
-Indexes are using similar
+References can be used to identify and/or logically group your data.
+References are using similar
-mechanism to scopes, so while using indexes in policies you can take advantage of `:` (namespace separator).
+mechanism to scopes, which means in policies definition you can take advantage of `:` (namespace separator)
+same way like you do it in the scope definition.

-You can define as many indexes as needed, as long as they do not collapse, e.g.:
+You can define as many references as needed, as long as they do not collapse, e.g.:
-Imagine you have two indexes, first follows schema `users:{group}:{id}`,
+Imagine you have two references expressions, first follows schema `users:{group}:{id}`,
 the other one `users:{group}:{sub-group}:{id}`.

-Let's have a look how pattern matching will
-work in this scenario:
+Let's have a look how pattern matching will work in this scenario:
 ```
 users:{group}:{id}
                +
-               |    When matching index with pattern `users:group:*`, we can match both
+               |    When matching reference with pattern `users:group:*`, we can match both
                |    all users within all {sub-groups} and all users within a {group},
-               |    so having these two indexes in our application can cause problems.
+               |    so having these two references in our application can cause problems.
                +
 users:{group}:{sub-group}:{id}
 ```

-To fix the problem it is better to use index-names in your schema that are unique within given namespace:
+Defining additional namespace item can be really helpful in the scenarios like above.
+In order to do that we can follow the corresponding schema:
-`{namespace}:{index-name}:{logical-group-n}:{logical-group-n+1}:{id}`.
-Let's now apply this pattern
+`{resource_type}:{namespace}:{logical-group-n}:{logical-group-n+1}:{id}`, now let's see this
-to our scenario:
+in action:

 ```
 users:by_group:{group}:{id}
         +
-        |   Because we have unique names for indexes right now (`by_group` in the first case and `by_subgroup`
+        |   Because we have additonal namespace item which is unique (`by_group` in the first case and `by_subgroup`
-        |   in the second case), we can safely use both indexes together in our application.
+        |   in the second case), we can safely use both references together in our application.
         +
 users:by_subgroup:{group}:{sub-group}:{id}
 ```

+> Keep in mind you can still give access to all users, simply by using `users:*` pattern.

 ## Roles